Stainless steel is one of the most produced materials on Earth.

 With all this in mind, it seems clear to state that stainless steel is environmentally friendly.

-As far as worldwide materials go, stainless steel is one of the most sustainable and environmentally friendly.
+In fact, as far as hard-wearing, long lasting materials go, it’s one of the most sustainable.
+This is good for environmental sustainability.
 This is particularly true when compared to the likes of plastic and concrete, which are not very eco-friendly at all.

 Although stainless steel production in the past has required the use of resource extraction and fossil fuel use, the industry has changed and improved significantly – so much so that an estimated 80% of stainless steel produced today is made using recycled content and electricity.

-In my view, all this makes stainless steel a very sustainable material.
+In my view, all this makes stainless steel an eco friendly, sustainable material.